Back to top

 ej-green@vccs.edu - October 27, 2021

-If you have a certification or training not listed, please create an account and use the College Connect to contact the school you are interested in to verify if you are eligible for credit.
+If you have a certification, training, or military experience not listed, please create an account, fill out the information in the Portfolio under "My Story."
+Once you've completed the Portfolio, use the College Connect to contact the school you are interested in to verify if you are eligible for credit.

 ej-green@vccs.edu - October 27, 2021